jundalisay/superb/content/en/research/einstein/relativity/section-23.md

-+++
+---
+title: "Behaviour Of Clocks And Measuring-rods On A Rotating Body Of Reference"
+heading: "Section 23"
+date: 2022-03-18
-title=  "Behaviour Of Clocks And Measuring-rods On A Rotating Body Of Reference" heading=  "Section 23" description=  "Einstein explains the behaviour Of Clocks And Measuring-rods On A Rotating Body Of Reference" image=  "/covers/rel.jpg"
+description: "Einstein explains the behaviour Of Clocks And Measuring-rods On A Rotating Body Of Reference"
-+++
+image: "/covers/rel.jpg"
+---

 I have purposely refrained from speaking about the physical interpretation of space- and time-data in General Relativity (GR) because it would be very complicated to explain.